How and Why to Promote Your Research

 One of the best ways to generate awareness of compelling research is through media relations — sharing your research with media to reach a broader, more diverse audience.
-This includes everything from medical and specialty trade publications to consumer media such as daily newspapers, local television and news radio.
+This includes everything from medical and specialty trade publications to consumer media such as daily newspapers, magazines, websites, local television and news radio.

 If you’re ready to share your research, here are some tips to help maximize reach and success.

 Step 1: Alert the Keck Media Relations Team about Upcoming Research

 - Alert the Keck Medicine of USC media relations team as soon as you begin enrollment for your clinical trial or your paper/study is accepted into a journal or conference program (usually a few months in advance of presentation or publication).

 - With sufficient time, the media relations team will consider the research and its likely media interest, and will approach media in advance (with stories held until presentation or publication date, as appropriate).

 - Please note that not all research shared with the media relations team will warrant media relations.
 The following are some criteria that increase the potential for generating media relations:

 - The paper or presentation is original research